david-deboer/blsky/README.md

     - writes script satpos_<tlefilename>.sh
     - updates satpos.obs (can skip with -s flag)
-3 - `satpos_<tlefilename>.sh` to run satpos program with desired satellites 4 - `viewable.py <tlefilename.sh>` will write viewable.csv and notviewable.csv and add info to the satpos files
+3 - `satpos_<tlefilename>.sh` to run satpos program with desired satellites 4 - `blsky_filter.py -v <tlefilename.sh>` will write viewable.csv and notviewable.csv and add info to the satpos files
+5 - `blsky_filter.py -d <>` if desired, filter on drift range

 How-to look at the results - need to be in same directory
 ======